 Registration begins in January for the next school year.
 Children must be five years old by January 31 of the school year they will be attending Kindergarten.
-For example, if your child will be five years old by January 31, 2018, s/he can start Kindergarten in the fall of 2017.
+For example, if your child will be five years old by January 31, 2022, they can start Kindergarten in the fall of 2021.

 You can register your child beginning in January of the school year your child will be attending Kindergarten.
 Call or visit your local public school

 .
 Many of our schools offer parent information evenings and tours in January each year.
 Our principals are always available to answer any questions you have about registration.
 You are welcome to call or drop in to any of our schools at any time.
 We'd love to see you!

 Later in the spring, many schools offer orientation sessions and a "sneak peek" at Kindergarten for families and their children.
 This is a wonderful opportunity for the children to explore their new classroom and for parents to begin their relationship with the Kindergarten teacher and staff at the school.

 Yes, Saskatoon Public Schools offers half-day everyday and full-day every other day kindergarten programs.
 Fourteen school offer full-day, every day kindergarten.
 Kindergarten is also offered through our French Immersion, Nehiyawiwin Cree Language and Culture, and Michif Early Learning programs.
 For more information on all of our Kindergarten programs click here

 Students are registered at the school in their neighbourhood.
 Registration forms are available on our registration page

 , at the school, or on the school's website.
 We offer free public education for all students.
 Our elementary schools offer Kindergarten to Grade 8 for ages 5 to 13.
 Our high schools (collegiates) offer Grades 9 to 12 for ages 14 to 21.